 Who are we?

-• We trust and empower our children to be an active participant in the community, which involves speaking up for their interests, conflict resolution during play with adult guidance using NVC, constant self-inquiry, understanding nurturing friendships, and other traits.
+• We trust and empower our children to be an active participant in the community, which involves speaking up for their interests, conflict resolution during play with adult guidance (if needed) using NVC, constant self-inquiry, understanding nurturing friendships, and other traits.

 • We are a Co-learning community.
 We enjoy cooperative learning opportunities, rather than independent one-to-one learning, and generally could not find an established school that aligned with our values and conducive to family life-balance.